billdavisjr/wbd_fsd_project3/README.md

 ## Reasoning for the project

-For several decades now I have used a "quotations" database to learn how to program on a variety of systems, from OpenVMS DCL command line on VAX and Alpha minicomputers, to Visual Basic 6 and VB.Net/Visual Studio IDEs to create desktop apps on Windows, to Java desktop apps (jar) on Windows and Mac (including a stand-alone desktop app on the Mac) and then on to JavaServer Pages using Eclipse.
+For several decades now I have used a "quotations" database to learn how to program on a variety of systems, from OpenVMS DCL command line on VAX and Alpha minicomputers, to Visual Basic 6 and VB.NET / Visual Studio IDEs to create desktop apps on Windows, to Java desktop apps (jar) on Windows and Mac (including a stand-alone desktop app on the Mac) and then on to JavaServer Pages using
+Eclipse.
 This allows me to learn how to use the basic CRUD concepts on a particular platform.
 Over the years I have collected thousands of quotes to use as well.

 So of course, I wanted to do the same thing when taking this course on modern full-stack web development from Code Institute.